tflatischler/JamCon/README.md

  by mart1nro.
 This is just for fun and educational purposes.

-# This Repo is a work in progress.
+# This Repo is a work in progress. 🚧
-Please keep in mind that some tings mighg not worke like they should.
+Please keep in mind that some tings might not worke like they should.

 # Tools and dependencies
 For listening to BLE PAckages, emulating and mapping Joy-Con Inputs, we will use joycontrol (https://github.com/mart1nro/joycontrol) - written by mart1nro.
 Beside joycontrol i used